kevingtzz/Crud-NodeJS-Mysql/README.md

-# Crud-NodeJS-Mysql
+# Crud NodeJS Mysql
-Crud made in Node JS linked to the mysql engine.
+Crud made in NodeJS linked to the mysql engine.

+Tester database: sakila.